- § 9801

 (6) “Community paramedicine” means a form of mobile-integrated healthcare that is a provider-led, patient-centered delivery care model using appropriately-trained paramedics or other emergency medical services providers in an expanded role to render care, facilitate a more efficient delivery of care, and enhance access to community resources that address the social determinants of health.

-(8) “County paramedic service” shall mean the paramedic service operated pursuant to this chapter by a county with its own employees or under contract with another governmental entity;
+(9) “County paramedic service” shall mean the paramedic service operated pursuant to this chapter by a county with its own employees or under contract with another governmental entity;

 (15) “Handler” means the police officer who is the handler of a police dog receiving emergency medical services under this chapter.

-(18) “Medical control physician” shall mean any physician certified by the American Board of Emergency Medicine or the American Board of Osteopathic Emergency Medicine, or their successors, or a physician certified in Advanced Trauma Life Support (ATLS), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) or other courses approved by the Office of Emergency Medical Services who is credentialed by the hospital within which a medical command facility is located and who is authorized by the medical command facility to give medical control commands via radio or other telecommunication devices to an EMS provider.
-When a medical control physician establishes contact with an EMS provider, the EMS provider shall, solely for the purpose of compliance with the Medical Practice Act [Chapter 17 of Title 24], be considered to be operating under the license of said medical control physician;
+(18) “Medical control physician” means any physician certified by the American Board of Emergency Medicine or the American Board of Osteopathic Emergency Medicine, or their successors, or a physician certified in Advanced Trauma Life Support (ATLS), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) or other courses approved by the Office of Emergency Medical Services who is credentialed by the hospital within which a medical command facility is located and who is authorized by the medical command facility to give medical control commands via radio or other telecommunication devices to an EMS provider.
+When a medical control physician establishes contact with an EMS provider, the EMS provider shall, solely for the purpose of compliance with the Medical Practice Act [Chapter 17 of Title 24], be considered to be operating under the license of said medical control physician.

 (19) “Mobile-integrated healthcare” means an expanded role for a paramedic or other emergency medical services provider that is a coordinated, patient-centered, evidence-based holistic model of care designed to use collaborative, interdisciplinary teams to serve patient needs at the most appropriate level of care at a safe location convenient to the patient.